emha-koeln/banned-ips/README.txt

 == Changelog ==

-= 0.1.5.beta =
+= 0.3.0 =

-    (Not started)
+   Bugs:        Installation in 'banned-ips' plugin folder only works with 'banned-ips.zip'
+                ?
+Translation in Widget
+                !
+Doesn't work as Frontpage
+                Null in ConnectBlocklist
+                Map doesn't allways match CoordImage

    TODO:        Use more OOP, Standalone Testing

+   NEW:         now based on https://github.com/DevinVinson/WordPress-Plugin-Boilerplate (not all done)

 = 0.1.5.alpha =